ory/hydra/README.md

 ## Quickstart

-This section is a quickstart guide to working with ORY Hydra.
+This section is a starter guide to working with ORY Hydra.
 In-depth docs are available as well:

 * The documentation is available [here](https://www.ory.sh/docs/next/hydra).
 * The REST API documentation is available [here](https://www.ory.sh/docs/next/hydra/sdk/api).